Sponsorship is the most valuable resource in consulting

 Interestingly, I had known Tim for a few years before he started supporting me.

 But he started supporting me only when I dramatically improved my performance.
-Remember when I told you a story about Alex, a Business analyst who taught me How to Create Great Slides?
+Remember when I told you a story about Alex, a bright business analyst who taught me How to Create Great Slides?

 That was a profound insight for me.